Programming-Project-2021-22/programming-project-2021-22.github.io/contents/3-git/1-introduction.md

 - How to work with remote repositories

 ## Recommended readings

+The material in this module has been adapted from:

 1. Jon Loeliger, Matthew McCullough.
 [Version Control with Git](https://ubz-primo.hosted.exlibrisgroup.com/permalink/f/pok0fm/39UBZ_ALMA_DS51260607810001241), 2nd Edition, 2012, O'Reilly Media, Inc., ISBN 9780596520120.